 Missions and Bounty Hunting

-With a total of 79 missions in GTA V, Rockstar North have ensured that there is no shortage of opportunities for destruction, violence, kidnap, extortion, murder, and all-round criminal activity.
-You'll approach and be approached by various members at different levels of the criminal underworld, with missions that involve kidnapping certain people, stealing specific cars, swiping weapons from a police station, a classic jewellery store heist, and many more such entertaining acts.
+With a total of 79 missions in GTA V, Rockstar North have ensured that there is no shortage of opportunities for destruction, violence, kidnap, extortion, murder, and all-round criminal activity that would give any police unit a shock.
+You'll approach and be approached by various members at different levels of the criminal underworld, with missions that involve kidnapping certain people, stealing specific cars, swiping weapons from police swat teams highlighted at www.policestop.org.uk, a classic jewellery store heist, and many more such entertaining acts.